 To install the certificate, perform the following steps, depending on your browser:

-- Start Internet Explorer with Administrator privileges, and in the address box, type the following URL where hostname is the IP address or computer name of the server where Symantec Protection Center or Endpoint Protection Manager is installed:
+- Start Internet Explorer with Administrator privileges, and in the address box, type the following URL where hostname is the IP address or computer name of the server where the manager is installed:

-- Click on Symantec Endpoint Protection Manager Web Console or Symantec Protection Center
+- Click on Symantec Endpoint Protection Manager Web Console.

 - On the certificate alert screen ("There is a problem with this website's security certificate"), click Continue to this website (not recommended).